ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 **SUT** folder, right-click **ExchangeSUTConfiguration.cmd** and select **Run as administrator**.

-### Configuring SUT manually <a name="configuring-sut-manually"></a>
+### Configuring the SUT manually <a name="configuring-sut-manually"></a>

 If the SUT is non-Microsoft implementation of Exchange Server, you will not be able to run the setup configuration script.
-The following steps explain what needs to be created or configured on the SUT in order to run the test suites.
+The following steps explain what needs to be created or configured on the SUT to run the test suites.

 1. Create the following mailbox users: